llvm/llvm-project/llvm/docs/LangRef.rst

 These intrinsics are used to carry certain debuginfo together with IR-level operations.
 For example, it may be desirable to know the structure/union name and the original user-level field indices.
-Such information got lost in IR GetElementPtr instruction since the IR types are different from debugInfo types and unions are converted to structs in IR.
+Such information gets lost in IR GetElementPtr instruction since the IR types are different from debugInfo types and unions are converted to structs in IR.